LittleBigPlanet Karting: Reception

 LittleBigPlanet Karting received "mixed or average" reviews from critics.
 Aggregate review websites GameRankings and Metacritic gave LittleBigPlanet Karting 73.62% and 73/100 respectively.

 Kyle Hilliard from Game Informer gave LittleBigPlanet Karting 8/10, and stated "A fun racer that almost feels more like a LittleBigPlanet game than it does a kart racer."
 Lorenzo Veloria from GamesRadar gave it 4/5, stating "Karting does a great job of mixing franchises' creative features and delivering strong racing gameplay to make one of the most adorable and enjoyable kart racers you can find."

 Hadyn Green from NZGamer gave LittleBigPlanet Karting a 9.4/10, and stated "The stupid grins on our faces, the uncontrollable laughs and the humming of the music long after the race was over, show that this game is fun right through to its adorable little core."
 Mike Jackson from Machinima.com gave the game a 9/10, saying "...the solid racing core laid out by ModNation Racers combined with the universe of creativity, variety and charm that the LBP franchise is known for makes for a karting game with near limitless potential and unrivaled multiplayer racing fun."

 Tom Orry from VideoGamer gave the game 7/10, and stated "Play it, mess around with its tools, and have fun, but LittleBigPlanet Kartings lack of personality will result in no long-lasting impression."
 Greg Miller from IGN gave Karting 5/10, stating "The game pulls from both the LittleBigPlanet and ModNation Racers universes without ever finding its own voice."

 Phil Iwaniuk from Official PlayStation Magazine (UK) gave it 8/10, and stated "What it might lack in terms of raw driving appeal, LBP Karting compensates for with a charmingly unhinged single-player, chaotic multiplayer and all the customisable bells and whistles you could ask for."

-Stephanie Sterling from Destructoid gave it 6.5/10, stating "It's not a bad game by any stretch of the imagination, and can even manage to be quite fun in the right environment, but it's altogether a fairly meaningless release that seems to exist just to ensure Sony has something out in time for the holiday season that isn't PlayStation All-Stars Battle Royale.
+James Stephanie Sterling, writing for Destructoid, gave it 6.5/10, stating "It's not a bad game by any stretch of the imagination, and can even manage to be quite fun in the right environment, but it's altogether a fairly meaningless release that seems to exist just to ensure Sony has something out in time for the holiday season that isn't PlayStation All-Stars Battle Royale.

-Steven Williamson from PSU.com was more positive, stating that it had a great art style, impressive track design, competitive racing and infinite replay value giving it a 9/10.
+Steven Williamson from PSU.com was more positive, stating that it had a "great art style, impressive track design, competitive racing and infinite replay value", giving it a 9/10.

 Despite the mixed reception, the Academy of Interactive Arts & Sciences nominated LittleBigPlanet Karting for "Racing Game of the Year" during the 16th Annual D.I.C.E.
 Awards.